 (iv) law.

-(c) The members of the Advisory Committee Commission referred to in paragraph (b)(i), (ii) and (iii) must collectively represent a pool of knowledge concerning issues relevant to the Khoi-San groupings.
+(c) The members of the Commission referred to in paragraph (b)(i), (ii) and (iii) must collectively represent a pool of knowledge concerning issues relevant to the Khoi-San groupings.

-(d) The names of the chairperson, deputy chairperson and members appointed in terms of paragraph (a), together with the date from which the appointment takes effect, must be published in the Gazette.

-(ed) The Minister may appoint a selection panel consisting of the Director-General of the Department and not more than three other persons to make recommendations to the Minister on which nominees, based on the requirements referred to in this subsection, are most suited to serve on the Advisory Committee Commission.
+(d) The Minister may appoint a selection panel consisting of the Director-General of the Department and not more than three other persons to make recommendations to the Minister on which nominees, based on the requirements referred to in this subsection, are most suited to serve on the Commission.

-(fe) The Minister may, after having received the recommendations of the selection panel contemplated in paragraph (ed), refer the recommendations to the Premiers for comments.
+(e) The Minister may, after having received the recommendations of the selection panel contemplated in paragraph (d), refer the recommendations to the Premiers for comments.

-(gf) A nomination made by the public must contain all the information as may be specified in the invitation and must indicate whether the nominee is eligible for possible recognition as a senior Khoi-San leader or is a member of a community which may apply for possible recognition as a Khoi-San community: Provided that no such person may serve on the Advisory Committee Commission.
+(f) A nomination made by the public must contain all the information as may be specified in the invitation and must indicate whether the nominee is eligible for possible recognition as a senior Khoi-San leader or is a member of a community which may apply for possible recognition as a Khoi-San community: Provided that no such person may serve on the Commission.

 (g) The names of the chairperson, deputy chairperson and members appointed in terms of paragraph (a), together with the date from which the appointment takes effect, must be published in the Gazette.

-(2) A member of the Advisory Committee Commission is either a full-time or part-time member, as determined by the Minister.
+(2) A member of the Commission is either a full-time or part-time member, as determined by the Minister.

-(3) If a member of the Advisory Committee Commission dies or vacates office before the expiry of the term for which he or she has been appointed, the Minister may, in accordance with the provisions of subsection (1), appoint a person to fill the vacancy for the unexpired term for which such member was appointed.
+(3) If a member of the Commission dies or vacates office before the expiry of the term for which he or she has been appointed, the Minister may, in accordance with the provisions of subsection (1), appoint a person to fill the vacancy for the unexpired term for which such member was appointed.

-(4) The Minister may remove a member of the Advisory Committee Commission on the grounds of—
+(4) The Minister may remove a member of the Commission on the grounds of—

 (a) having been convicted of an offence with a sentence of imprisonment for more than 12 months without the option of a fine;